proggga/ham_radio_exam/zettelkasten/Kirchhoff's Laws.md

 *   **Formula**: $\Sigma U = 0$
 *   **Alternative View**: The Source Voltage equals the sum of Voltage Drops across components in the loop.
-*   **Principle**: Conservation of Energy.
+*   **Principle**: Conservation of [[Power and Energy|Energy]].
 A charge moving around a loop gains energy from the source and loses it all in the components before returning to the start.
 *   **Application**: This law is fundamental to [[Series Circuits]].

 ## Related Notes